haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_fixture-repo.md

 ### Data set replacement {#dataset-replacement}

 You can modify your data set without changing the name of the data set.
-Simply use a `replace` attribute.
-For example,
+Simply use a `replace` attribute. 例如，

  {%highlight xml%}